elagusAMG/react-component-library-starter/README.md

 ## Scripts :warning: WIP :warning:

-- `dev`: Starts the local Storybook server, use this to develop and preview your components.
+- `storybook`: Starts the local Storybook server, use this to develop and preview your components.
-- `test`: Runs all your tests with vitest.
+- `storybook:css`: Generates the index.css file for storybook.
-- `test:watch`: Runs tests in watch mode.
+- `build`: Generates the `dist/` folder to be uploaded to npm.
-- `test:ui`: Runs tests with a UI.
+- `build:css`: Generates the index.css in the `dist/` folder.
-- `test:coverage`: Runs tests and generates a coverage report.
+- `build-storybook`: Builds the storybook.
-- `build`: Builds your Storybook as a static web application.
+- `build-storybook:css`: Builds the css file for the storybook.
-- `build:lib`: Builds your component library with Vite.
+- `lint`: Runs Biomejs.
-- `lint`: Runs ESLint.
+- `test`: Runs component tests.
-- `format`: Formats your code with Prettier.
+- `test:coverage`: Runs component tests and generates a coverage report.

 ## License